 In the year FY22, the renewable energy company added 1740 MW through acquisitions and commissioned a capacity of 200MW.
 The table below presents the total operational capacity of AGEL and the capacity under development of the company as well.

 |Type||In Operation (MW)||Under Construction (MW)|

-The figure below depicts that as of March 2022 Adani Group controlled 61.3% stake in the company with 20% in the hands of TotalEnergies.
+The figure below depicts that as of March 2022, Adani Group controlled a 61.3% stake in the company with 20% in the hands of TotalEnergies.
 The balance of 18.7% was held by public shareholders.
-In June, the Adani family slightly increased the stake to 61.5%.
+In September 2022, the Adani family’s stake was 61.75%.

 Adani Green – Financials

 The top line of Adani Green Energy has grown at a CAGR of 28.24% over the last five years.
 During this period, the company grew organically and inorganically as and when the management found attractive acquisition opportunities.

 For instance, the company acquired SB Energy India for $3.5 billion in an all-cash deal.
 Previously, it was an 80:20 joint venture between SoftBank Group and Bharti Group.

 As for the bottom line, the profitability of the company has been low with losses in three out of the last five years.
 The profits are expected to grow as the company aims to commission more projects and have realisations from the recently commissioned projects.